boazbk/tcs/lec_10_efficient_alg.md

 If we want to separate the foreground from the background then we can pick (or guess) a foreground pixel $s$ and background pixel $t$ and ask for a minimum cut between them.

 The naive algorithm for computing  $MINCUT$ will  check  all $2^n$  possible subsets of an $n$-vertex graph, but it turns out we can do much better than that.
-As we've seen in this book time and again, there is more than one algorithm to compute the same function,and some of those algorithms might be more efficient than others.
+As we've seen in this book time and again, there is more than one algorithm to compute the same function, and some of those algorithms might be more efficient than others.
 Luckily the minimum cut problem is one of those cases.
 In particular, as we will see in the next section, there are algorithms that compute $MINCUT$ in time which is _polynomial_ in the number of vertices.